serokell/blog-posts/untyped-lambda-calculus/article.md

 >
 > -- Russell Hoban, Pilgermann, Pan, London, 1984.

-Now that we defined both syntax and semantics, we can talk about expressing various computations in the language of lambda calculus.
+Now that we have defined the syntax and semantics of lambda calculus, we can talk about expressing various computations in the language.
 It is not that different from using any other programming language.

 We run into a small issue, however.
 We don't have much to work with yet.
-We don't have booleans, numbers, tuples, or multivariate functions.
+There are no booleans, numbers, tuples, or multivariate functions.

-No worries, though!
-We can represent all of that using only abstractions and applications!
+No worries, though: we can represent all of that using only abstractions and applications!

 ### Multivariate functions

 Any multivariate function is the same as multiple nested functions returning other functions.
 If you're familiar with functional programming, you might know such functions are called curried functions, named after Haskell Curry.
-In pure lambda calculus, then, all functions are curried.
+In pure lambda calculus, all functions are curried.

 To simplify the notation, we will now introduce a shorthand syntax.
 A multivariate abstraction of $n$ parameters, declared as $\lambda x_1\;x_2\;\ldots\;x_n. t,$ is the same as $n$ nested abstractions $\lambda x_1. \lambda x_2. \ldots \lambda x_n. t.$